Future-Proof Your Link Building Strategy | Linkflow

 It’s also difficult to find relevant sites with broken links.

 I’m not saying that it can’t work but it’s incredibly difficult to scale and the success rate, we’ve found, is very low unless it’s a brand mention.
+If you have a large number of broken backlinks then you can more efficiently use this tactic than a website with only a few random lower quality broken backlinks.

 Resource Pages